Paneer Protein Per 100g: Nutrition Facts, Benefits & Health Value

 Essential Nutrients in Paneer

-Paneer dairy products contain all nine essential amino acids, making them a complete protein source.
-Moreover, as a plant-based source, they are beneficial for vegetarians and vegans.
+Paneer provides all nine essential amino acids, making it a complete protein source.

 |